Amy13139/wip-eaw-docs/source/readme.rst

 About
 -----
 This documentation page contains both the Docs for the EaW-Godot Port Project and the structure of EaW/FoC Data.
-If you are unaware of the EaW-Godot Port project, please check out the eaw-godot-port GitHub
+If you are unaware of the EaW-Godot Port project, please check out the eaw-godot-port GitHub.

 EaW/FoC Data File Types